 No matter which brand of water heater your camper has, we recommend visually inspecting your water heater at least twice a year.
-To keep things simple, we inspect our hot water heater when we winterize in late Fall and de-winterize in early spring.
-It’s a good habit to visually inspect your entire rig at these times, especially your camper seals.
+To keep things simple, we inspect our hot water heater when we winterize in late fall and de-winterize in early spring.
+It’s a good habit to visually look at your entire rig at these times.
+Make sure you inspect your camper’s seals.

 Of course, even babies know that you can’t play with your belly button if you don’t know where it is.
 Since we’re fairly sure you all know where your belly buttons are, we’ll start with locating your water heater.

 In the photos above are the two most common water heater access panels found on truck campers; the Suburban (above), and the Atwood (below).

 If your camper is equipped with a water heater, you will find one of these two access panels on the driver’s or passenger’s side of your truck camper.

 Once located, you need to open your water heater access panel to being the inspection and maintenance.
 To do this, twist the metal or plastic latch at the top of the water heater access panel, and lower the panel door.

 Access Panel Latches Can Be Replaced With Metal Latches

 If your access panel has a plastic latch, or has a rusting metal latch, you can upgrade or replace that latch with a new metal latch that will be more resistant to breaks.
 A broken latch can result in a lost water heater access panel, an expensive item to replace.

 There are available kits for adding electric heating elements to propane-only water heaters.
 If you upgrade, make sure that the kit you purchase is compatible with your specific water heater.

 Most RV water heaters run on propane gas.
 Some water heaters also feature an electric element that heats the water if you’re plugged into shore power.
 This is a fantastic option as it saves propane when you’re plugged in.